on Froissart; P. Contamine, War in the Middle Ages; William P. Caferro, “’The Fox and the Lion’: the White Company and the

 glory-seeking and honor.
 The type of war he fought involved raid, ambush, night

-communications, and wearing down the enemy with surprise raids.
-He wasn't
+and wearing down the enemy with surprise raids.
+He wasn't particularly adept at

 of Gaunt's great chevauchee